launchscout/npm_assets/README.markdown

 The rails asset pipeline is excellent at packaging and serving javascript (and coffeescript).
 But you still have to get these libraries into your app somehow.
-NPM is the standard in the javascript world for distributing and packaging libraries (think rubygems), how bout we just use that, rather than have to go make asset gems for each javascript library we want to use.
+NPM is the standard in the javascript world for distributing and packaging libraries (think rubygems).
+How bout we just use that, rather than have to go make asset gems for each javascript library we want to use?

 ## How?